Just why Key West has called itself the Conch Republic is another one of those wonderful, quirky, Key West stories.

 The “Prime Minister” then formally declared war on the United States of America, and for one full minute, the citizens of the new Conch Republic “attacked” the US Navy and Coast Guard officials who were present, and some of the Federal agents too, by pelting them with stale Cuban bread.

 At the end of one minute, Prime Minister Wardlow formally surrendered to a nearby US Navy officer.
 He then announced that the Conch Republic would seek one billion dollars in foreign aid and war damages from the US.
-Thirty-six years later, the Conch Republic is still waiting for that foreign aid!
+Four decades later, the Conch Republic is still waiting for that foreign aid!

 The political theater was carried by every major newspaper in the country, and achieved the desired effect.
 Within days, the Border patrol lifted its roadblock, and the free flow of traffic into and out of the Keys was resumed.